-Site capacities range from 8-10 participants up to 40 participants.
+How it works: The conference provides 13 regional video conference sites with capacities ranging from 10 participants up to 40 participants.
 This format is good for education/instruction/preaching sessions as well as small meetings where it is important to see facial expressions and other non-verbal communication.
 It is also excellent for two-way communication where discussion and feedback are important elements of the meeting.
+View this map to see where regional sites are located.

 Great Plains Conference video-conferencing facilities including contact person, address and room capacity.